Hakeem Olayinka

 Hakeem Olayinka looks at us with a hint of a smile in a studio corner.
 He sits at a table with painting supplies, with 3 paintbrushes clasped in his hands.
 He is a Black man with black hair tucked into a tall pink and black checkered hat.
 He wears a white buttoned shirt with light blue satin pants with swirling black lines.

-Hakeem Olayinka is Nigerian-American painter and sculptor born in Washington, DC.
-Hakeem began his art education at Duke Ellington School of the Arts in 2011.
-In 2019, he received his BFA in Painting & Drawing from SUNY Purchase's School of Art & Design.
-Hakeem has been in many group exhibitions throughout New York's metropolitan area, including a museum exhibition at the Sugar Hill Children's Museum in Harlem.
-He has also shown at Utah Museum of Contemporary Art.
-He now works and lives in Brooklyn, NY.
+Hakeem Olayinka is a Nigerian-American painter and sculptor born in Washington, DC.
+Hakeem began his art education at the Duke Ellington School of Art in 2011.
+In 2019, he received his BFA in Painting and Drawing from SUNY Purchase School of Art and Design.
+Hakeem has participated in many group exhibitions throughout the New York metropolitan area, including an exhibition at Sugar Hill Children's Museum in Harlem.
+He has also exhibited at the Utah Museum of Contemporary Art.
+He currently works and lives in Brooklyn, New York.

 Program Participation